Systemic inflammatory response syndrome: History

-The concept of SIRS was first conceived of and presented by Dr. William R. Nelson, of the Department of Surgery of the University of Toronto.
+The concept of SIRS was first conceived of and presented by William R. Nelson, of the Department of Surgery of the University of Toronto.
 SIRS was more broadly adopted in 1991 at the American College of Chest Physicians/Society of Critical Care Medicine Consensus Conference with the goal of aiding in the early detection of sepsis.

 Criteria for SIRS were established in 1992 as part of the American College of Chest Physicians/Society of Critical Care Medicine Consensus Conference.
 The conference concluded that the manifestations of SIRS include, but are not limited to the first four described above under adult SIRS criteria.

 In septic patients, these clinical signs can also be seen in other proinflammatory conditions, such as trauma, burns, pancreatitis, etc. A follow-up conference, therefore, decided to define the patients with a documented or highly suspicious infection that results in a systemic inflammatory response as having sepsis.
 Note that SIRS criteria are non-specific, and must be interpreted carefully within the clinical context.
 These criteria exist primarily for the purpose of more objectively classifying critically ill patients so that future clinical studies may be more rigorous and more easily reproducible.